-January 17.- ...
+January 17. - ...
 The State opening at the Exhibition takes place on Wednesday next, the 20th.
 This week is to be a regular week of tamashas.131 A large number of Commissioners and Deputy Commissioners are collected in Lahore, with Rajas and Nawabs ad lib.
 The European visitors are principally located in a large camp in Anarkuli.
 The native grandees are on the plain on the north of the city.
 Tomorrow is fixed for the grand durbar or levee for the reception of the Native Princes, etc. The Civilians have to appear in evening dress at twelve noon!
 A terrible go, is it not, for those whose dress suits have had much wear and tear?
 However, there is no help for it.
 Sir Robert will no doubt be resplendent in diplomatic uniform, cocked hat, gold lace, orders, etc. On Tues-day H.H. the Lieutenant-Governor gives a grand fete at Shalamar to all residents and visitors.
 On Wednesday the Exhibition is to be opened with all possible pomp.
 On Thursday come a grand review and ball.
 Friday, State visit to the city.
 Saturday, Amritsar will be illuminated....
 Of course, cutcherry is entirely suspended, but I would rather spend the holidays shooting in the jungles than at the monster fetes and revelries....

-January 20.-The Exhibition excitement is at its height.
+January 20. - The Exhibition excitement is at its height.
 This is the opening day.
-The Lieutenant-Governor proceeds in grand procession from Government House at twelve o'clock, receives our address, and replies to the same from a i.e. sights and ceremonies of various kinds.
+The Lieutenant-Governor proceeds in grand procession from Government House at twelve o'clock, receives our address, and replies to the same from a magnificent velvet dais, marches round the building, and finally declares the Exhibition open....
+As for the Exhibition, it is a very mild affair.